tamaragevorgyan/gettyimages-api/README.md

 ### Swagger ###

-Swagger is a neat tool to familiarize yourself with our API:
+We use Swagger as our main tool for exploring our API.
+You can start interacting with the API immediately after acquiring an API key.

 [https://connect.gettyimages.com/swagger](https://connect.gettyimages.com/swagger)